 In our newest line of research we are exploring how people connect with and influence each other.
-We are investigating this question in a few different ways.
-First, we are exploring how the brain understands relationships --who we are close to and how we connect within larger social networks.
-Second, we are developing a metric of connection based on shared social attention.
-Third, we are exploring how people shape the way we think.
+We are investigating this question in a few different ways: exploring how we connect within larger networks, developing metrics to measure "clicking" between people, and exploring how other people change the way we think.
 All of these investigations demand multiple methods including neuroimaging, psychophysics, behavioral studies and large-scale social network analysis.
 Here is a summary of some of our recent and current projects.

 In our first empirical paper on this topic, we tested whether the brain understands social familiarity as a kind of egocentric distance -- an idea first conceived of by Liberman & Trope (2008).
 This idea is certainly consistent with the way we talk about friendship (a "close" friend, he is becoming "distant").
 We wanted to know whether these metaphors are a linguistic accident or whether they might echo a common neural machinery.
-That is, do our brains understand relatively modern concepts like friendship and time by repurposing an ancient computation that evolved to map physical space?
+That is, do our brains understand relatively modern concepts like friendship by repurposing an ancient computation that evolved to map physical space?
 We trained a computer to recognize brain patterns involved in processing near and far distances and then tested that computer on brain patterns evoked when seeing photographs of loved ones and acquaintances.
 Merely learning the brain patterns for "near" and "far" physical distances, allowed the computer to accurately sort the photographs into friend and acquaintance categories.
 This is consistent with the brain repurposing ancient spatial computations to literally map out the social world.
-Read the related theoretical paper here.
+Read the related theory paper here.

 We also found that this effect extends to time words as well ("a few seconds from now" evoked a pattern similar to the pattern for near objects; "twenty years from now" evokes a pattern similar to that for far-away objects).
 The computer did not need to be trained on physical (spatial) distances to get these results -- training in any of the three domains (space, time, social) lead to accurate classification of near vs far in the other domains.

 The Neural basis of social networks

 Navigating the social world not only relies upon discriminating friends from acquaintances, but on knowing how other people in our networks connect to each other (e.g., Who are the well-connected "social hubs"?
 Who connects diverse groups of people ("social bridges"?).
 We found that the brain really cares about where people sit in our larger social network -- so much so that it activates this information immediately as soon as we see a person we know.

 how to win friends and influence people